ThePaavero/ff/README.md

-Chrome extension for automatically displaying monthly costs for a home on the oikotie.fi website.
+# Chrome extension for miscellaneous keyboard command driven functions.

+## Install
+Install the extension

+## Usage
+Doubletap `z` on your keyboard to open up the prompt bar.